iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > It seem that you have to be online to use it.
 Can't just use the phone connection.
 But it works and so I give it a 3<br> :date: __2020-07-10 15:01:21__

-> The experience with the doctor was great but the app seems to still have some bugs to work out.
-Slow response, not accepting my answers, asking too many questions up front, confusing procrss to finally get to a doctor.<br> :date: __2020-06-28 07:52:50__

-> I joined my appointment early and began a discussion with the physician, who seemed great.
-Then while the physician was speaking, the video conference dropped unexpectedly.
-I searched for how I might reconnect but found nothing and there was no mention of my appt in the history.
-A moment later, I received a call with an option to setup a new appt.
-Tried that but this time it didn't connect me to appt at all.
-These appointments work fast better on a laptop/browser.<br> :date: __2020-06-25 16:29:36__

 #### 2-star reviews